Chris Cuomo: Early life and education

-Cuomo was educated at Immaculate Conception School in Jamaica, Queens; at The Albany Academy, a private university preparatory day school in Albany, New York, followed by Yale University, where he earned an undergraduate degree, and the Fordham University School of Law, where he earned his Juris Doctor in 1995.
+Cuomo was educated at Immaculate Conception School in Jamaica, Queens; and then at The Albany Academy, a private university preparatory day school in Albany, New York, followed by Yale University, where he earned an undergraduate degree, and the Fordham University School of Law, where he earned his Juris Doctor in 1995.
 He is a licensed attorney.

 Career

 Cuomo's early career in journalism included appearances related to social and political issues on CNBC, MSNBC, and CNN.
 He was a correspondent and political policy analyst for Fox News and Fox Broadcast Network's Fox Files, where he covered a wide range of stories focusing on controversial social issues.
 When asked if he should be considered a journalist on his show, Cuomo said, "I don't know how that's relevant.
 I don't care what they classify me as.
 I'm not forwarding my agenda.
 That's not my thing.
 My opinion is irrelevant."
-When hired for Fox Files Roger Ailes, the Fox News chairman, called Cuomo "fearless."
+When hired for Fox Files Roger Ailes, the Fox News chairman, called Cuomo "fearless".

 At ABC and as co-anchor of 20/20, his year-long coverage of heroin addiction revealed the extent to which it was affecting suburban families.
 His other work has included coverage of the Haiti earthquake, child custody, bullying, and homeless teens.
 Policy changes followed his undercover look at for-profit school recruiters, including an industry-wide cleanup.
 Cuomo's tip from a BMW owner led to a recall of over 150,000 affected vehicles.

 From September 2006 to December 2009, he was the news anchor for Good Morning America.
 He was the primary reporter on breaking news stories, both in the U.S. and around the world, including dozens of assignments in some ten countries.
 He covered the war on terrorism, embedded on multiple occasions in Pakistan, Afghanistan, and Iraq (where his convoy was hit by an IED).
 In the U.S., he covered the Virginia Tech shooting, the 2009 Fort Hood shooting, and the Pennsylvania Amish school shootings.
 He did live broadcasts of Hurricanes Katrina and Rita, the Sago Mine collapse, and the Minneapolis bridge collapse in August 2007.
 He anchored morning and evening coverage.

 During his period at ABC, he had a website, "Cuomo on the Case," as well as two weekly digital programs: The Real Deal and Focus on Faith.
 He also appeared with Father Edward Beck on ABC News Now, the network's 24-hour digital outlet.